akrzemi1/papers/notes/side_effects.md

 #### Add a paragraph at the end:

 The predicate `p` of a contract condition with `axiom` *contract-level* is an unevaluated operand.
-If implementation is able to determine the predicate-equivalent of `p`, call it `pe` that does not odr-use any entity referenced in `p` it can evaluate `pe`; if such evaluation returns `false`, the behavior is undefined.
+If implementation is able to determine the predicate-equivalent of `p`, call it `pe`, that does not odr-use any entity referenced in `p` that is not already odr-used it can evaluate `pe`; if such evaluation returns `false`, the behavior is undefined.